King John (play): Performance history

-The earliest known performance took place in 1737, when John Rich staged a production at the Theatre Royal, Drury Lane.
+The earliest documented performance dates from 1737, when John Rich staged a production at the Theatre Royal, Drury Lane.
 In 1745, the year of the Jacobite rebellion, competing productions were staged by Colley Cibber at Covent Garden and David Garrick at Drury Lane.
 Charles Kemble's 1823 production made a serious effort at historical accuracy, inaugurating the 19th century tradition of striving for historical accuracy in Shakespearean production.
 Other successful productions of the play were staged by William Charles Macready (1842) and Charles Kean (1846).
 Twentieth century revivals include Robert B. Mantell's 1915 production (the last production to be staged on Broadway) and Peter Brook's 1945 staging, featuring Paul Scofield as the Bastard.

 In the Victorian era, King John was one of Shakespeare's most frequently staged plays, in part because its spectacle and pageantry were congenial to Victorian audiences.
 King John, however, has decreased in popularity: it is now one of Shakespeare's least-known plays and stagings of it are very rare.
 It has been staged four times on Broadway, the last time in 1915.
 It has also been staged five times from 1953 to 2014 at the Stratford Shakespeare Festival.

 Herbert Beerbohm Tree made a silent film version in 1899 entitled King John.
 It is a short film consisting of the King's death throes in Act V, Scene vii and is the earliest surviving film adaptation of a Shakespearean play.
 King John has been produced for television twice: in 1951 with Donald Wolfit and in 1984 with Leonard Rossiter as part of the BBC Television Shakespeare series of adaptations.

 George Orwell specifically praised the play in 1942 for its view of politics: "When I had read it as a boy it seemed to me archaic, something dug out of a history book and not having anything to do with our own time.
 Well, when I saw it acted, what with its intrigues and doublecrossings, non-aggression pacts, quislings, people changing sides in the middle of a battle, and what-not, it seemed to me extraordinarily up to date."